The Glass: That Invisible Filter Between You and the World

 - Throwing the casements wide open: This is the gesture of liberation.
 You are changing the air, letting in the "Prana," the breath of life.
 It is a moment of inner courage.

-If you feel lost in the structure of your dream home, you might find parallels in Dreaming of Labyrinths: Meaning and Interpretation, where the path is as complex as the view from your window.
+If you feel lost in the structure of your dream home, you might find parallels in labyrinths, where the path is as complex as the view from your window.

 ---